 Who has editorial control of the project?

 The producer has editorial, creative and financial control.
 The producer owns the copyright.
-For funded projects, LPB contracts a license agreement including exclusive domestic television rights, which are usually six releases in four years.
+For funded projects, LPB contracts a license agreement including exclusive domestic television rights, which are usually six releases over four years.
 LPB serves as a presenter of the program to PBS and/or other public television entities.

 Does LPB help secure a broadcast on public television?